Thai Chicken Satay with Peanut Sauce

 To air-fry: Place the skewers in your air fryer basket and fry at 350 C for about 10 minutes, or until fully cooked.
 Turn the skewers halfway to allow for even browning.

-I’ve personally never tried satay vegetarian, but I’m sure they’d taste great either way.
-I’d imagine mushrooms or tofu would work perfectly here.
+I’d imagine mushrooms or extra-firm tofu would work perfectly in this recipe.
 You could also try experimenting with other veggies or protein substitutes.

 Looking for more chicken recipes?
 Here’s a couple you might love: